-Applied Speech, a course based on the Indiana Academic Standards for English/Language Arts, is the study and application of the basic principles and techniques of effective oral communication.
-Students deliver focused and coherent speeches that convey clear messages, using gestures, tone, and vocabulary appropriate to the audience and purpose.
-Students deliver different types of oral and/or multi-media presentations, including student portfolios, viewpoint, instructional, demonstration, informative, persuasive, and impromptu.
+Grade Level: 9-12 Applied Speech, a course based on the Indiana Academic Standards for Course # 1076Apl English/Language Arts, is the study and application of the basic principles and techniques Applied Units: 2 Maximum of effective oral communication.
+Students deliver focused and coherent speeches that convey clear messages, using gestures, tone, and vocabulary appropriate to the audience Counts as an English/ and purpose.
+Students deliver different types of oral and/or multi-media presentations, Language Arts Requirement or including student portfolios, viewpoint, instructional, demonstration, informative, Employability Requirement for persuasive, and impromptu.
 Student products are aligned to their mode of communication.
+Certification of Completion Prerequisite: Recommended successful completion of at least 4 semesters of English or with approval of administration.